 What really sets the Aspect apart is the price.
 At full retail, it offers modest savings compared to the premium models, and it's also not uncommon to find it on sale.
 Keep in mind, though, that you might have to accept some drawbacks to receive these savings.
 Our testers found it was surprisingly uncomfortable during the break-in period.
 It's also more of a specialty shoe, ideal for long romps on less-than-vertical stone but poorly equipped if things get steep.

 Why You Should Trust Us

 Authors Matt Bento and Jack Cramer are devoted rock climbers who've spent the last decade pursuing the sport through a string of jobs and a habit of continuous travel.
-In real ways, performing this review is not outside the norm for their lifestyles, with the exception that there are often a few extra pairs of rock climbing shoes on hand at any given time.
-Matt has put some of his climbing skills to work for him as a member of Yosemite Search and Rescue.
-Meanwhile, Jack is a National Outdoor Leadership School Alumnus who's established more than a dozen alpine first ascents.
+In real ways, performing this review is not outside the norm for their lifestyles, with the exception that they often carry a few extra pairs of rock climbing shoes to the crag.
+Matt and Jack are both former members of Yosemite Search and Rescue — the best high-angle rescue team on earth.
+Jack is also a National Outdoor Leadership School Alumnus who's established more than a dozen alpine first ascents.

-Our testing took place on extended road trips across many of the most iconic and varied climbing destinations of the American West.
-These shoes saw everything from steep, pocketed limestone near Lander to the smooth granite cracks of Yosemite.
-Rest assured that we've edged and smeared on rock that's something like your next destination or home crag.
-In addition to rock types, we've tested on a variety of foot shapes as well, intentionally selecting testers that represent the broad variety of human foot designs.
-This is in recognition of the fact that a great shoe for one climber might be unbearable to wear for another, purely based on fit.
+Our testing took place on extended road trips across many of the most iconic climbing destinations of the American West.
+These shoes saw everything from steep, pocketed limestone near Lander, WY to the smooth granite cracks of Yosemite National Park, with plenty of sandstone and volcanic tuff in between.
+Rest assured, we've edged and smeared on rock that's something like your next destination or home crag.
+In addition to rock types, we tested the shoes on various foot shapes, intentionally selecting testers that represent the wide variety of human foot designs.
+This is in recognition that a great shoe for one climber might be unbearable for another, purely based on fit.